 A driver not using 16-bit DMA must swap the bytes in a pixel before transmitting.

-The display initialisation is found in the function
+The display initialization is found in the function

 The driver sends 6 commands to the display which follows the recommended power on sequence: